Skip to main content

 To the Institute, social cohesion is not about having diversity but about how the community operates together in a diverse society.
 To this end, Dick Stanley’s concise definition, “the willingness of members of society to cooperate with each other in order to survive and prosper”, is a standard the Institute supports.

-The Scanlon-Monash Index of Social Cohesion (SMI) provides an overview of the five core domains of social cohesion: Belonging, Worth, Social Inclusion and Justice, Participation, and Acceptance and Rejection.
+The Scanlon Index of Social Cohesion (SI) provides an overview of the five core domains of social cohesion: Belonging, Worth, Social Inclusion and Justice, Participation, and Acceptance and Rejection.

 Program Components